hcoles/pitest-site/pages/faq.markdown

 2 PIT thinking an infinite loop has occured but being wrong

-In order to detect infnite loops PIT measures the normal execution time of each test without any mutations present.
+In order to detect infinite loops PIT measures the normal execution time of each test without any mutations present.
 When the test is run in the presence of a mutation PIT checks that the test doesn't run for any longer than